• Skip to primary navigation

 How to Cook Venison Ribs

-Jump to Recipe Print Recipe
+Jump to Recipe Jump to Video

 cooked venison or deer ribs with antlers on a board

-Smoked venison ribs. note that they’re a manageable size, similar to pork ribs.
-To get them like that, you’ll have to cut them yourself.
+Smoked venison ribs.
+Note that they're a manageable size similar to pork ribs.
+To get them like that, you'll have to cut them yourself.

 There’s a lot of overlooked cuts on a deer, but ribs are probably one of the most commonly left on the carcass or tossed into the coyote pile.
 It’s a shame, since they can be great if they’re prepped right, but I also understand why a lot of people don’t harvest and cook venison ribs.